gastronomuae/gastronom-ai-docs/docs/scenarios/05-email-ai-classification-router.md

 Priority rules:

-If broad_category = b2b_sales → priority MUST be high.
+If broad_category = b2b_sales → priority MUST be high ONLY when the email passed the B2B SALES STRICT QUALIFICATION GATE.
+If the email is vague, one-line, template-like, or has no clear buyer context, do not classify it as b2b_sales.

 If broad_category = supplier_prospect → priority = normal.
 If email clearly mentions urgent shipment, UAE stock availability, exclusive brands, or large-scale proposal → priority = high.